-In Christianity, the sacrament of admission to the church, symbolized by the pouring or sprinkling of water on the head or by immersion in water.
-The ceremony is usually accompanied by the words I baptize you in the name of the Father, and of the Son, and of the Holy Spirit.
-Indeed, Christians believe that after his resurrection, Jesus appeared to his disciples and commanded them to baptize in the name of the Father, Son, and Holy Spirit.
-In the teaching of St. Paul, it signifies the wiping away of past sins and the rebirth of the individual into a new life.
+In Christianity, baptism is the sacrament of admission to the church, symbolized by the pouring or sprinkling of water on the head or by immersion in water.
+The ceremony is usually accompanied by the words “I baptize you in the name of the Father, and of the Son, and of the Holy Spirit.”
+In the doctrine originated by St. Paul, it signifies the wiping away of past sins and the rebirth of the individual into a new life.
 Judaism practiced ritual purification by immersion, and the Gospels report that John the Baptist baptized Jesus.
-Baptism was an important ritual in the early church by the 1st century, and infant baptism appeared by the 3rd century.
+Baptism was an important ritual in the early church by the first century ce, and infant baptism appeared c.
+200 ce.
 Roman Catholic, Orthodox, and most Protestant churches practice infant baptism.
 The Anabaptist reformers insisted on adult baptism after a confession of faith; modern Baptists and the Disciples of Christ also practice adult baptism.